wufflebug/learning-git/commit.md

 # updated SSH and GPG information

   I had to update my SSH and GPG information... so here is a commit to check if everything works <3

+  Checking if new keys for new computer are working <3